MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/05a-image-analysis.md

         f.write(image_bytes)
     ```

-## Use a generative AI model to create video
+## Use a generative AI model to create video (*if available*)

-#### *If available in your subscription*
+> **Note**: This task requires a subscription that has access to video-generation models.

 In addition to static images, you may want to include video content on the AI Chef agent web site.

-> **Note**: This task requires a subscription that has access to video-generation models.

 1. Use the "back" arrow next to the image-generation model header (or select the **Models** page in the navigation pane) to view the model deployments in your project.
 1. Select **Deploy a base model** to open the model catalog.